By John Becker

 In fact, topics like "X Challenges & How to Avoid Them" put solutions front and center.

-A prospect can easily see that Too Cool knows what they’re talking about and has quality control to prevent these mistakes.
+A prospect can easily see that Berry knows what it's talking about and can help you deal with these problems if you face them.

-By educating their followers, Too Cool is not only making their prospects more savvy shoppers, but they are giving shoppers the confidence they need to move forward with a purchase.
+By educating its audience, Berry is giving shoppers the confidence they need to move forward with a purchase.

 What about buyer and competitor problems?